mattzeunert/mattzeunert.github.io/_posts/2016-08-1-dynamic-analysis-source-maps.md

 However, I think most of the places where I can collect mapping data are already well covered by Babel.
 The problems with Babel source maps seem to come mostly from new code that was generated, rather than code that's based directly on the input source code.

-Chrome also doesn't always interpret source maps correctly, which makes it harder to figure out where the problem lies.

-Overall, I don't think this is very useful, but it was a fun experiment.
+Overall, it was a fun experiment, but it doesn't seem useful in practice.